 In the decade of 1960, many researchers developed procedures of accounting for organizational human resource asset.
 It is based on the established notion that all expenditure of human capital formation is regarded as a charge against the revenue of the period as it does not create any physical asset.
 But this concept has changed and the cost incurred on any asset (as human resources) should be capitalized as it yields benefits quantifiable in financial terms.
 Human Resource Accounting indicates accounting for people as the organizational resources.
 It is the measurement of the cost and value of people to organization.
 It involves measuring costs incurred by private firms and public sectors to recruit, select, employ, train and develop employees and judge their economic value to the organization.
-Human resource accounting is a complicated way to determine in financial terms the effectiveness of the personal manager activities and the use of people in an organization.
-It is process of accounting people as an organization resource.
-It attempts to place a value on the organizational human resources as assets and not as expenses.
+Human resource accounting is a complicated way to determine in financial terms the effectiveness of the personal manager activities and the use of people in an organizational human resources as assets and not as expenses.
 This method demonstrates the investment made by organization in the people and how the value of these people changes over a time.
 The possession of employee is compared with the substitute cost from time to time.